Nvidia: Short Now, Ask Questions Later

 Now if Alex's calculations are confirmed, then this changes everything for NVDA going forward.
 It basically means that the only source of meaningful revenue growth for NVDA in CY'17 is the datacenter segment.

-Yes the auto segment also will grow, but not enough to make an impact on NVDA's overall revenue mix.
+Yes, the auto segment also will grow, but not enough to make an impact on NVDA's overall revenue mix.
 I do not expect the auto segment to provide the revenue volume needed to make a very big difference to Nvidia's revenue mix until 2020.

 While we will have to wait for more color from NVDA when it reports its Q1'Y18 results on March 9th, we also have to ask ourselves why NVDA might have such a shortfall this year.

 One answer for the shortfall might be intense competition from Advanced Micro Devices (NASDAQ:AMD).
-I am not going to get into a graphic card comparison, however it is the only logical explanation.
-Yes both companies have introduced many new cards over the past several quarters, however AMD has put on the heat with a product mix that is priced lower.
+I am not going to get into a graphic card comparison; however, it is the only logical explanation.
+Yes, both companies have introduced many new cards over the past several quarters; however, AMD has put on the heat with a product mix that is priced lower.

 If so, might this growth shortfall for NVDA's gaming segment continue through next year?
-Honestly I don't know, and it's anyone's guess, but it is a possibility.
+Honestly, I don't know, and it's anyone's guess, but it is a possibility.

 In any case, I put some numbers together of my own.